Italy's Ali Group hungry for bigger slice of U.S. fast-food market

 In a research note on the deal, Barclays analyst Seiden said that Ali Group, despite a net cash position of 573 million euros ($680.32 million) last August, would need to leverage up in a way it hasn’t in the company’s recent past.

-Ali Group has said it has secured deal financing from Goldman Sachs (GS.N) and Italy's Mediobanca (MDBI.MI).
+Ali Group has said it has secured deal financing from Goldman Sachs and Italy’s Mediobanca.

 As part of its winning bid, the group will also pay the $110 million break-up fee Welbilt owes Middleby for dumping their previous deal.